mechanistry/timberborn-modding/README.md

 # Timberborn modding tools and examples

-## Important: version compatibility note

-This project requires Timberborn in version <b>0.6.0.0</b> or higher, also known as <b>Update 6</b>.
-This means that for the time being it is only compatible with the experimental version of the game.

 ## Overview
 This project's intent is to make you familiar with the Timberborn modding pipeline.
 It contains three example mods that showcase basic modding possibilities - adding new buildings, adding your own scripts and overwriting existing game elements.
 There are also the tools for automatic Timberborn DLLs import and building the mods.